airbnb/okreplay/src/docs/index.md

 If you need to ignore connections to _localhost_ you can simply set the `ignoreLocalhost` property to `true`.

+### Editing tape files

+Tape files are stored as _YAML_ so that they should be reasonably easy to edit by hand.
+HTTP request and response bodies are stored as text for most common textual MIME types.
+Binary data for things like images is also stored but is not practical to edit by hand.
+In some cases where the text contains non-printable characters then text data will be stored as binary.

 ## Compatibility

 ### Apache HttpClient